Guide to U.S. Indian Half Eagles

 Dr. William Sturgis Bigelow, a close friend of President Roosevelt, is generally believed to have suggested the use of incuse designs for the remaining gold coins.
 The idea fit with Roosevelt’s desire to make the gold coins resemble those of Ancient Greece, which were considered to be of true grandeur.
 After receiving Roosevelt’s approval, Bigelow contacted Boston sculptor Bela Lyon Pratt to design the new coins.
 Communications related to the new designs between Bigelow, Pratt, and Roosevelt began as early as October 1907.

-The designs were finalized in late June of 1908, and production started during the last few months of 1908, at the Philadelphia Mint only.
-The obverse of the Indian Head Half Eagle features an Indian male chief waring a ceremonial headdress.
-The word LIBERTY appears above, thirteen stars surround, and the date appears below.
-The reverse an eagle perched on a bundle of arrows intertwined with an olive branch.
-E PLURIBUS UNUM appears in the left field, IN GOD WE TRUST is in the right field, UNITED STATES OF AMERICA is above, and the denomination FIVE DOLLARS is below.
+The designs for the half eagle and quarter eagle were finalized in late June of 1908 and production began during the last few months of the same year.
+The obverse of the Indian Head Half Eagle features the bust of a Native American male chief wearing a ceremonial headdress.
+The word LIBERTY appears above and the date appears below.
+The design is completed with thirteen stars, arranged six to the left and seven to the right.

 The reverse features an eagle perched on a bundle of arrows intertwined with an olive branch.
 The inscriptions surround the image, with UNITED STATES OF AMERICA appearing above, E PLURIBUS UNUM appearing to the left, and IN GOD WE TRUST appearing to the right.
 Lastly, the denomination expressed as 5 DOLLARS is positioned below.